aklump/easy-perms/README.md

 ## Troubleshooting

-This tool may reveal invalid symlinks, which you will see in the error output at the end, and should remove to avoid further errors.
+This tool may reveal invalid symlinks, which you will see in the error output at the end, and should be deleted to avoid further errors.